 Within the Ottoman Empire, Armenian artisans were widely recognised as master metalworkers and gunsmiths, and they frequently contributed to the decoration of luxury firearms.
 Important centres involved in such work included Istanbul, the imperial capital and principal armoury centre, as well as Anatolian cities such as Afyonkarahisar, where Armenian craftsmen and specialist metalworkers were active.

-The present firearm therefore likely represents the product of multiple Ottoman craft traditions, combining European mechanical technology with Ottoman decorative artistry.
+The present firearm therefore likely represents the product of multiple Ottoman craft traditions, combining European mechanical technology with highly sophisticated Ottoman decorative artistry.

 Rarity and Importance